Sign in

 Peter Sidoti is the Founder, Chairman, and Chief Executive Officer at Sidoti & Company, LLC, specializing in independent equity research for small- and micro-cap companies across diverse sectors including healthcare services, REITs, medical supplies, utilities, and retail.
 Over his career, he has directly covered a wide range of public companies, led research teams responsible for nearly 100 IPOs, secondary offerings, and M&A deals in nursing home, assisted-living, and healthcare REIT sectors, and consistently produced highly regarded analysis for institutional clients.
 Sidoti began his financial career at The Value Line Investment Survey in 1979, later holding senior analytical and leadership roles at Drexel Burnham Lambert, NatWest Markets, and Schroders, before founding Sidoti & Company in 1999.
 He holds an MBA in Finance and BS in Accounting from New York University, maintains FINRA Series 7, 24, 63, 86, and 87 licenses, and is recognized for his influential presence and integrity in small-cap equity research.

-Peter Sidoti's questions to Sow Good Inc (SOWG) leadership
+Peter Sidoti's questions to Sow Good (SOWG) leadership

-Peter Sidoti's questions to Sow Good Inc (SOWG) leadership • Q2 2025
+Peter Sidoti's questions to Sow Good (SOWG) leadership • Q2 2025

 Question

-Peter Sidoti of Sidoti & Company asked about the company's inventory levels, its need for future financing, and its projected timeline to cash flow breakeven.
+Peter Sidoti of Sidoti & Company inquired about Sow Good's current inventory levels, its need for future financing, and the projected timeline to reach cash flow breakeven.

 Answer

-Co-Founder and CEO Claudia Goldfarb explained that Sow Good is selling through its long-shelf-life inventory, with two SKUs discounted.
-She stated that the company is currently stable without needing additional financing but may evaluate it for future expansion.
-Goldfarb projected reaching cash flow breakeven before the end of the year, with which CFO Donna Guy concurred.
+Co-Founder and CEO Claudia Goldfarb explained that the company is selling through significant finished goods from the previous year, with two specific SKUs being moved at a discount.
+She stated that at the current run rate, the business is stable and does not require immediate financing, though it might be evaluated for future expansion.
+Goldfarb projected reaching cash flow breakeven before the end of the year, a point with which CFO Donna Guy concurred.

 Ask Fintool Equity Research AI

-Peter Sidoti's questions to Ranger Energy Services Inc (RNGR) leadership
+Peter Sidoti's questions to Ranger Energy Services (RNGR) leadership

-Peter Sidoti's questions to Ranger Energy Services Inc (RNGR) leadership • Q2 2025
+Peter Sidoti's questions to Ranger Energy Services (RNGR) leadership • Q2 2025

 Question